Main entrance to Belgrade station, east side.

 Belgrade to Vienna from €34

-Option 3, Belgrade to Vienna with an overnight stop in Budapest - starts running from 24 November 2024
+Option 3, Belgrade to Vienna with an overnight stop in Budapest - due to start 8 December 2024 but postponed, see updates.

 Option 4, Belgrade to Vienna with overnight stop in Zagreb